 Dimension reduction is an unsupervised machine learning technique.
 So since its an unsupervised, we’re not going to make use of labels.
-The goal of dimension reduction is to take observations characterised by a set of features and reduce the number of features.
-The main applications of dimension reduction are to reduce files during the fit method so that it can be easy to transfer or store it; another reason or else the main motivating reason we do it is just for visualisation, the purpose is that it is tough to visualise high dimension datasets.
-Now, these two examples were independent of machine learning; the main reason for dimension reduction regarding machine learning is faster training and predicting times for supervised machine learning models.
-Reducing the dimensions also helps to generate a better, truncated set of new features to represent our data.
-While lowering the dimension will result in some information loss, the algorithms we will discuss aim to keep this loss at a minimum.
+The goal of dimension reduction is to take observations characterized by features and reduce the number of features.
+The main applications of dimension reduction are to reduce files during the fit method to be easy to transfer or store.
+Another reason or else the main motivating reason we do it is just for visualization, and the purpose is that it is tough to visualize high dimension datasets.

 Mathematics of Projection

 Dimension reduction techniques work by creating a new set of dimensions and projecting the data to the new space.
 The process of projecting is matrix multiplication, M’ = MPM′ = MP, wherein M is the matrix of the original data with n observations and p features, M’ is the matrix of the data in new space.
 P is the matrix that projects the data into a new feature space with p rows and p columns where each column represents a vector in a new dimension.
 If we only include m columns of matrix P, then the matrix multiplication will project the data onto a lower-dimensional space.

 The matrix with m columns of matrix P is called the truncated form of P, and dimension reduction algorithms work by finding P inscribed within an objective function.
 Typically constructing the projection matrix P. In such a way, using the truncated form, it can still retain the majority of the information in the data set.

 PCA (Principal Component Analysis)